Josh-Gotro/Plivo_client/README.md

 Notes:

 - All messages sent through the browser will be sent from your Plivo phone number.
-- When entering phone number for the recipient, only include integers and include the country code and area code.
+- When entering phone number for the recipient, enter only integers and include both the country code and area code.

 ***
 ***